FrankHassanabad/threejs-examples-with-es6/README.md

 Server listening on port: 8080
 ```

-Open Hello World in it
+Open master index.html with all links to examples
 ```
 open https://localhost:8080/index.html
 ```

-Add new files you want to the public folder
+Add new examples and toys you want to the public folders.

 Test it
 ```